Victory inscription pillar of Namjani Borphukan

-Victory inscription pillar of Namjani Borphukan or Barphukanar Jayasthamba, is a stone pillar inscription, that records the defeat of the Mughals in the Conquest of Guwahati by the Ahoms in 1667 A.D.
-This inscription erolls the qualities of Namjani Barphukan or Lachit Barphukan, son of Borbarua.
+Victory inscription pillar of Namjani Borphukan or Barphukanar Jayasthamba is a stone pillar inscribed with a record of the defeat of the Mughals in the Conquest of Guwahati by the Ahoms in 1667 A.D.
+This inscription extols the qualities of Namjani Barphukan or Lachit Barphukan, son of Borbarua.
 It was inscribed in randhra-vajra-vana chandra, saka 1589 after the victory over the Yavanas (The Muslims).

 The rock inscription was discovered in Fatasil, in the south Guwahati.
 The pillar measures 41 in in height and 53.5 in in girth, and is now preserved in Assam State Museum.